 Chairman of the High-Level ASG: Mr Francesco Bernardi, Deputy SVP Business Development Research, Alenia Aermacchi

-Chairing the ASG Management Team: Mr Graham Morrison, Business Development Manager for Future Wood
+Chairing the ASG Management Team: Mr Graham Morrison, Business Development Manager and Future Capability Integration Manager

 ASG’s activities focus on EU regulatory and policy developments that affect the growth of Europe’s air power.
 This includes shaping the European Commission’s and EDA’s initiatives such as RPAS and FCAS/UCAV, as well as contributing to the implementation of the transfers and the exports of major European and dual-use technologies.